-The C++ REST SDK (codename "Casablanca") is a project to start exploring how to best support C++ developers who want to take advantage of the radical shift in software architecture that cloud computing represents.
+The C++ REST SDK (codename "Casablanca") is a Microsoft project for cloud-based client-server communication in native code using a modern asynchronous C++ API design.
+This project allows C++ developers to take advantage of the radical shift in software architecture that cloud computing represents.

 Here’s what you get with the SDK:

-- Support for accessing REST services from native code on Linux, Windows Vista, Windows 7, and Windows 8 by providing asynchronous C++ bindings to HTTP, JSON, and URIs
+- Support for accessing REST services from native code on Linux, Windows XP, Vista, 7, Windows 8, and Windows 8.1 by providing asynchronous C++ bindings to HTTP, JSON, and URIs

 - Implementation of Asynchronous Streams and Stream Buffers

-- A Visual Studio extension SDK to help you write C++ HTTP client side code in your Windows 8 App Store style app
+- A Visual Studio extension SDK to help you write C++ HTTP client side code in your Windows 8 and Windows Phone 8 App Store

 - A consistent and powerful model for composing asynchronous operations based on C++ 11 features